Gastroenterology & Hepatology

 - WHAT IS GI ENDOSCOPY?

 WHAT IS GI ENDOSCOPY?

-Evercare Hospital Dhaka has state-of-the-art Endoscopy Unit, located in level-8 of the hospital, which is fully equipped to offer comprehensive diagnostic, therapeutic and interventional endoscopic procedures of the gastrointestinal tract (as well as bronchoscopy).
+Evercare Hospital Chattogram has state-of-the-art Endoscopy Unit, located in level-3 of the hospital, which is fully equipped to offer comprehensive diagnostic, therapeutic and interventional endoscopic procedures of the gastrointestinal tract.
 Endoscopy Unit is furnished with the latest procedure and monitoring equipment for endoscopy procedures, which provides maximum accuracy, quality and safety for patients.